 Above: The whimsical PET lamps are made in Colombia from reused plastic bottles and textiles (I spotted the pendants at Conran in London last summer and wasn't sure what to make of them; seeing them in situ, I'm now on board).
 The lamps can be purchased directly from PET Lamp (prices start at $200 for the smallest size; medium, shown here, are $280).
+For the latest collection of PET Lamps, see our recent post Fantastic Plastic: Lamps Made from Recycled Soda Bottles.
 Photo via Why Not Monday.

 Above: The tables, banquettes, doors, and wall paneling are all made from scrap lumber.

 Above: Illuminated niches display Kenyan sculptures and artifacts.